Semantic-Org/Semantic-UI/README.md

 ## The Specification

 The aim of the semantic specification is to create conventions for structuring and naming code for describing interface elements.
+By defining a vocabulary for interface elements based on consensus, and convention, we can increase portability of UI design.

+### What it defines

+**For all ui**: Defines class name and html structures which can be used to represent an element

+**For elements**: Outlines states that an elements can exist, lists common types, or variations, of an element, and if necessary, defines how the element functions in groups.

+**For collections**: Defines a list of elements that it can include, and ways which variations in the collection can affect each element.

+**For modules**: Defines a set of behaviors the module is expected to perform.

+**For views**: Defines the types of content it usually contains, and a standard heirarchy for presenting the content to the user.

+### How it is defined

-### Based on class
+#### Based on class

 Semantic is based on class names, instead of tags.
 This means, except for links, tables and form elements, you can use semantic with tags like ``<div> <article> <nav>`` without any difference.

-### Context sensitive
+#### Context sensitive

 In Semantic, variations maintain context based on the element they modify, but keep the same vocabulary between elements.
 Just like how in English, the adjective 'big' may describe a different scale for a big planet versus a big insect.